-The IS group’s local affiliate, the Islamic State-Khorasan Province (IS-K), has not commented on the claims.
+The IS group’s local affiliate, the Islamic State-Khorasan Province (IS-K) is an enemy of the Taliban.

-Since the Taliban took control of most of Afghanistan in August, IS-K militants have ramped up attacks against the country’s new rulers.
+Since the Taliban took control of most of Afghanistan in August, attacks by IS-K militants against the group in power have increased.

-The group has claimed responsibility for a deadly blast that struck near the entrance of a Kabul mosque on October 3 as mourners left a prayer ceremony dedicated to the death of Mujahid's mother.
+There are differing reports of the casualties that resulted from the October 3 blast, which struck near the entrance of the mosque as mourners left a prayer ceremony dedicated to the death of Mujahid's mother.